emersonmde/bloombox/README.md

 # BloomBox

-BloomBox is a Bloom filter implementation written in Rust.
-A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
-False positive matches are possible, but false negatives are not.
-The rate of false positives can be tuned.
+BloomBox is a serializable Bloom filter implementation using XXHash.
+A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set with a predictable false positive rate.

-## Status

-Please note that BloomBox is currently in development and is not recommended for use in production environments.

 ## Getting Started